Anushreepm/News-article-listing-app/README.md

 Features

-* Responsive for table and mobile
+* Responsive for tablet and mobile
 * Gnews API is used to fetch data
 * Local storage for storing liked and hidden news